MendelinaL/Capstone/README.md

 | Logistic Regression | 0.87 | 0.94 | 0.92 | 0.91 | 0.93 |
 | LSTM | 0.90 | 0.96 | 0.94 | 0.94 | 0.93 |

+When plotting and evaluating the 5 models together on a single graph, the team decided on a Macro-Averaged ROC Curve.
+The reasoning behind it was macro-averaged AUC is able to provide an overall measure of the model’s performance across multiple classes and is useful for assessing the model’s ability to distinguish between all classes collectively.
+It is apparent that the LSTM stands out from the rest as having the best results with an AUC of .96.
+Being that the Bernoulli Naive Bayes curve is most flat confirms the assessment previously stated.

 ![image](https://github.com/MendelinaL/Capstone/assets/102394762/dc5060db-8abe-4662-9ef0-871bec59f954)

 # Conclusion